-Your horse never passes up a meal.
+Maybe you never thought about your horse’s colic risk before.
+After all, he never passes up a meal.
 In fact, at dinnertime he is always the first one at the pasture gate.
 Once in his stall, he never fails to position himself right at the feed tub.
-So when he turns up his nose at his nightly ration and begins pacing in his stall, you know right away that something's wrong.
-When the veterinarian arrives and examines your horse, your suspicions are quickly confirmed: It's colic.
-Fortunately, however, it's a mild case, and medication brings swift and lasting relief.
+So when he turns up his nose at his nightly ration and begins pacing in his stall, you know right away that something’s wrong.
+When the veterinarian arrives and examines your horse, your suspicions are quickly confirmed: It’s colic.
+Fortunately, however, it’s a mild case, and medication brings swift and lasting relief.

 But after the crisis has passed, you are left with questions: What caused the colic and could it have been prevented?
 Is it likely to happen again?
 Will it be worse the next time?
 Colic, a blanket term describing pain in the belly, is an ever-present worry for horsekeepers.
 It’s not as mysterious and scary as some of the mosquito-borne viruses that garner so much public attention, but colic claims innumerable equine lives each year.

 Researchers and practicing veterinarians have been working to understand colic for decades.
 And great strides have been made in diagnosis and treatment of digestive disorders in horses.
 Perhaps most important for horsekeepers, however, has been the work of epidemiologists, who focus on disease occurrence and distribution.
 By investigating actual cases, epidemiologists can make inferences about environmental, physiological and lifestyle factors that contribute to colic.
 With this information, it’s possible to construct a real-world assessment of risk factors and possible remedies.